nufukim/HyperCalmSketch/Measurement/README.md

 # Appliction in Network Measurement

-We compare Bucketized HyperCalm with Basic HyperCalm in Finding Delay and Loss.
-Experimental results show that Bucketized HyperCalm outperforms Basic HyperCalm in terms of both recall rate, percision rate and F1 Score.
+We evaluate the performance of HyperCalm and Bucketized HyperCalm in performing two network measurement tasks: finding packet drops and finding inflated delays.
+Experimental results show that our HyperCalm sketch achieves high Recall Rate, Precision Rate in finding network anomalies.
+In addition, HyperCalm sketch has high accuracy in estimating batch sizes and batch timespans.

 ## How to run